 Theme parks and zoos often offer free carers entry

 Tell people about your caring role

-Let your energy & utility companies know you are caring for someone
+Let our energy & utility companies know we are caring for someone

-If you are struggling to pay a bill let the company you owe know and let them know your caring situation
+If we are struggling to pay a bill, let the company we owe know and let them know our caring situation

-Places local to you may also offer a carer discount - don’t forget to ask
+Places local to us may also offer a carer discount - don’t forget to ask

 Register as a carer with your GP - you’ll get a free flu jab

 Have a bank account or credit card which rewards us for spending with a cashback incentive

 Mislay our bankers card